The Needle Makers of Long Crendon - England

 The real problem came with the rust that was left over from the needle making.
 It didn't help that the floors were rough and just made of earth with no floor covering.
 The walls were plain and 'Wichert' which is a mixture of white chalk and clay, then mixed with straw, then topped with red tiles.
 This also retained the clouds of red rust and must have made the room seem as though it were filled with red smoke.

-In 1848 Emanuel Shrimpton and Andrew his son, installed the first steam powered scouring Mill at 76 High Street in shed at the back of the house.
+In 1848 Emanuel Shrimpton and Andrew his son installed the first steam-powered scouring Mill at 76 High Street in a shed at the back of the house.

 This is taken from 'The Last Needle Workshop in Long Crendon' by David Gilbert.
 And is the description of the workshop where the machinery was kept.
 This is concerning the archaeological dig where they found proof of the machinery and workshop.

 It states that:

 'The floor was of beaten earth, with a deposit of coal dust, charcoal and ash over, and trampled, into it.